samplx/zcimdocs/zcim/bdos-spec.typ

 == Known Versions

-Since CP/M is a legacy product, the known versions are largely fixed.
+Since CP/M is a legacy product, the list of known versions, or more accurately, the versions where the source code is available, is largely fixed.
 Copies of these versions are available.
 Other versions are known to have existed but are not available (e.g. `2.1`).